eye-division/jeniross/_gallery/commissions.md

   display_image: Show the featured image at the top of the gallery
   display_title: Show the title at the top of the page
   images: Add and edit your gallery images here
-  image_description_markdown: Only be shown in the close up of an image
+  image_description: Only be shown in the close up of an image
   thumb_crop: Crop thumbnail images to a consistent size
   display_thumb_title: Show titles under thumbnails
   archive: Not used yet!